Making bags with panels is very easy and quick!

 If you choose a reversible version: fold the handle lengthwise right sides together and stitch the open length at 1cm.
 Turn the handle right side out.

-For my part, I chose to stitch at 5mm and at 1cm to create a double decorative topstitch.
+For my part, I chose to stitch at 5mm and 1cm to create a double decorative topstitch.

 8. Ta-da!
 The bag is finished...
-Now all that's left is to show it off, do your shopping, store your projects...
+Now all that’s left is to show it off, do your shopping, and store your projects...

 So, get your needles ready!